awsdocs/aws-secrets-manager-docs/doc_source/retrieving-secrets_jdbc.md

 To use the Secrets Manager SQL Connection drivers:
 + Your application must be in Java 8 or higher\.
-+ Your secret must be in the [JSON structure of a secret](reference_secret_json_structure.md)\.
++ Your secret must be one of the following:
+  + A [database secret in the expected JSON structure](reference_secret_json_structure.md)\.
 To check the format, in the Secrets Manager console, view your secret and choose **Retrieve secret value**\.
 Alternatively, in the AWS CLI, call [get\-secret\-value](https://docs.aws.amazon.com/cli/latest/reference/secretsmanager/get-secret-value.html)\.
+  + An Amazon RDS [managed secret](integrating_how-services-use-secrets_RDS.md)\.
+For this type of secret, you must specify an endpoint and port when you establish the connection\.

-+ If your database is replicated to other Regions, to connect to a replica database in another Region, you specify the regional endpoint and port when you create the connection\.
+If your database is replicated to other Regions, to connect to a replica database in another Region, you specify the regional endpoint and port when you create the connection\.
 You can store regional connection information in the secret as extra key/value pairs, in SSM Parameter Store parameters, or in your code configuration\.

 To add the driver to your project, in your Maven build file `pom.xml`, add the following dependency for the driver\.
 For more information, see [Secrets Manager SQL Connection Library](https://search.maven.org/artifact/com.amazonaws.secretsmanager/aws-secretsmanager-jdbc) on the Maven Central Repository website\.